wp-plugins/peepso-core/readme.txt

 You can use the Support Forums here on the <a href="https://wordpress.org/plugins/peepso-core/">WordPress website</a>

-Or on our support forum here on <a href="https://www.peepso.com/support/“>PeepSo.com</a>
+Or on our support forum here on <a href="https://www.peepso.com/support/">PeepSo.com</a>

 = Is there documentation available for PeepSo? =

 Yes!
-You can find documentation on the use of PeepSo and designing themes and extensions for PeepSo at <a href="https://www.peepso.com/docs/“>PeepSo Docs</a>
+You can find documentation on the use of PeepSo and designing themes and extensions for PeepSo at <a href="https://www.peepso.com/docs/">PeepSo Docs</a>

 = How do I report a bug/problem with PeepSo? =

-You can use the Support Forums here on the <a href="https://wordpress.org/plugins/peepso-core/“>WordPress website</a>
+You can use the Support Forums here on the <a href="https://wordpress.org/plugins/peepso-core/">WordPress website</a>

-Or on our support forum here on <a href="https://www.peepso.com/support/“>PeepSo.com</a>
+Or on our support forum here on <a href="https://www.peepso.com/support/">PeepSo.com</a>

 == Screenshots ==

-1. Profile.
+1.
-2. Notifications
+2.
-3. Member Search
+3.
-4. Edit Profile
+4.
-5. Dashboard
+5.
-6. Change Avatar
+6.
-7. Privacy
+7.
-8. Settings
+8.

 == Changelog ==